HumanSignal/label-studio-ml-backend/label_studio_ml/examples/mmdetection-3/README.md

 meta_title: Object detection in images with Label Studio and MMDetection
 meta_description: This is a tutorial on how to use the example MMDetection model backend with Label Studio for image segmentation tasks.
 categories:
-    - tutorial
+    - Computer Vision
-    - pytorch
+    - Object Detection
-    - openmmlab
+    - Image Annotation
-    - mmdetection
+    - OpenMMLab
-    - object detection
+    - MMDetection
 image: "/tutorials/openmmlab.png"
 ---
 -->